 - Full-spectrum CBD oil contains all the components of the cannabis plant including THC, although in very small, yet legal, amounts

-- Broad-spectrum CBD oil - unlike full-spectrum CBD oil, it contains some of the components, THC is not one of them.
+- Broad-spectrum CBD oil - unlike full-spectrum CBD oil, it contains most of the compounds, THC is not one of them as it has been refined to exclude it.
 Our most popular is this 1000mg CBD Oil UK.

-- CBD oil - made from CBD isolate and only contains CBD
+- CBD oil - is made from CBD isolate and only contains CBD

 Whichever one you choose, it’s important to take note of the packaging of the actual product.
 Due to the absenteeism of regulations, many manufacturers tend to use these terms interchangeably.